RobTheTeacher/git-guide/html/README-TEAM-1.md

 Task 4)

-Add an area on the page showing how to use the git remote add origin command.
+Add an area on the page showing how to use the 'git remote add origin' command.
 Screenshots are probably a good idea.

 Task 5)